Original air date: October 1, 1990

 - The Highwayman: Picard jokingly accuses René of being one when they meet outside La Barre.

 - Jerk with a Heart of Gold: Robert Picard, always jealous of his younger brother, who was The Ace growing up, nevertheless cares deeply for Jean-Luc.
+When Jean-Luc falls off his high horse in the aftermath of his Borg assimilation, Robert is there to help encourage him to get back on.

 - "Leave Your Quest" Test: Due to the trauma of assimilation, Picard seriously thinks about leaving Starfleet, before deciding against it.

 - Mood Whiplash: After whacking each other a few times in the mud, Robert and Jean-Luc have a good chuckle and playfully toss a few gobs of it at each other.
 Then Jean-Luc's laughter turns to sobbing as his memories of the Borg overwhelm him.
+Next we see of the duo, they're drunk as skunks and singing.

 - Not So Above It All: "So... my brother is human after all."